lecfab/specter/README.md

 --num-train-instances 55 --cuda-device -1
 ```

-In this example: The model's checkpoint and logs will be stored in `model-output/ `.
 Note that you need to set the correct `--num-train-instances` for your dataset.
 This number is stored in `metrics.json` file output from the preprocessing step.

+You can stop the process at any time with keyboard interrupt (`ctrl+C`) and resume the training later with `--recover`.

+In this example, the model's checkpoint and logs will be stored in `model-output/ `.
-You can monitor the training progress using `tensorboard`:
-`tensorboard --logdir model-output/  --bind_all`
+You can monitor the training progress using `tensorboard`: `tensorboard --logdir model-output/  --bind_all`

 ---